xenolog/l23network/README.md

 Current layout is:
 * *bridges* -- A "Bridge" is a virtual ethernet L2 switch.
 You can plug ports into it.
-* *ports* -- A Port is a interface you plug into the bridge (switch).
-It's a virtual.
+* *ports* -- A Port is an interface you plug into the bridge (switch).
+It's virtual.
 * *interface* -- A physical implementation of port.

-Then in your manifest you can either use the things as parameterized classes:
+Then in your manifest you can either use it as a parameterized classes:

     class {"l23network": }